intuiface/KinectIA/README.md

-# KinectIA
-Kinect Interface Asset for IntuiFace
+# Kinect Interface Asset for IntuiFace